therne/cosmwasm-rbac/README.md

 }
 ```

-unlike the query, for executions **be warn that you need to check the permissions manually** before calling `handle_execute`.
+unlike the query, for executions **be warned that you need to check the permissions manually** before calling `handle_execute`.
 IF YOU NOT, ANYONE COULD MODIFY YOUR ROLES!

 ```
 #[cw_serde]